Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] Creating a new user doesn't associate uid with them
+- [x] Logging in after creating user and logging out changes paid status to trip
+- [x] Deleting a user from the db when they're logged in creates a payment entry in the db
+- [x] logout REST URL doesn't get rid of user in app.component
+- [x] Adding an annotation doesn't add it to user correctly, even though it seems to add it to match correctly
 - [x] Gi/Nogi on match-display says false
 - [x] If you navigate to matches/undefined, it still shows something that looks somewhat like a match
 - [x] Original poster ID is "users" right now and should be updated to the actual user's id